hectorblondel/pandoc-custom-templates/README.markdown

 - [ ] Bug for figure in page 1 in
 - [ ] Bug when an image is too big
 - [ ] There should be a small gap between images iand titles
+- [ ] For letter, add possibility to change the language

 ---